rocky-linux/documentation/docs/guides/file_sharing/secure_ftp_server_vsftpd.md

 You can test your setup with the command line on a machine and test access to the machine with FTP.
 That said, the easiest way to test is to test with an FTP client, such as [FileZilla](https://filezilla-project.org/).

 When you test with a virtual user to the server running `vsftpd`, you will get an SSL/TLS certificate trust message.
-This trust message is saying to the person that the server uses a certificate and asks them to approve the certificate before continuing.
-When connected as a virtual user, you will be able to place files in the "local_root" folder.
+This trust message tells the person that the server uses a certificate and asks them to approve it before continuing.
+You can place files in the "local_root" folder when connected as a virtual user.

 If you are unable to upload a file, you might need to go back and verify each of the steps again.
 For instance, it might be that the ownership permissions for the "local_root" are not set to the "vsftpd" user and the "nogroup" group.

 ## Conclusion

-`vsftpd` is a popular and common ftp server and can be a stand alone server, or part of an [Apache Hardened Web Server](../web/apache_hardened_webserver/index.md).
-If set up to use virtual users and a certificate, it is quite secure.
+`vsftpd` is a popular and common FTP server and can be a stand-alone server, or part of an [Apache Hardened Web Server](../web/apache_hardened_webserver/index.md).
+It is pretty secure if set up to use virtual users and a certificate.

 This procedure has many steps to for setting up `vsftpd`.
 Taking the extra time to set it up correctly will ensure that your server is as secure as it can be.